TITLE 86: REVENUE

 3) Any increase or decrease in the amount of tax paid to another state for a taxable year, as the result of an audit, claim for refund, or other change, shall increase or decrease the amount of credit for that taxable year, not for the taxable year in which the increase or decrease is paid or credited.

 1) In computing the aggregate amount of the taxpayer's double-taxed income, any item of income or deduction taken into account in more than one state shall be taken into account only once.
-For example, an individual subject to tax on his or her compensation by both State X and by a city in State X shall include the amount of such compensation only once in computing the aggregate amount of double-taxed income.
+For example, an individual subject to tax on his or her compensation by both State X and by a city in State X shall include the amount of that compensation only once in computing the aggregate amount of double-taxed income.

 2) Because base income subject to tax both in another state and in Illinois cannot exceed 100% of base income, the credit cannot exceed 100% of the tax otherwise due under IITA Section 201(a) and (b).